 Read more: 12 MUSEUMS TO VISIT IN BERLIN

-Discovering a flowers paradise
+Discovering a flower paradise

 Plumerias

-Foster Botanical Garden, one of the many botanical gardens on the island, is a green oasis near Honolulu, filled with tropical trees and plants.
+Foster Botanical Garden, one of the many botanical gardens on the island, is a green oasis near Honolulu filled with tropical trees and plants.
 I’ve never seen so many beautiful plumerias in a single place.

 coffee_oahu